KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Wordcloud**

-The *Wordcloud* Chart allows you to quickly see which words appear more frequently in a bunch of text.
+The *Wordcloud* chart allows you to quickly see which words appear more frequently in a bunch of text.
 Size and colors of the words depend on a specified weight of the measure.

 To create the Workcloud chart exactly one attribute and one measure are needed.